30 Raspberry Pi projects that show the possibilities of the mini computer

 Networking all your domestic technology and household appliances is becoming increasingly popular.
 The smart home approach, and allows you to centrally control and management home heating, lamps, blinds, refrigerators, washing machines, etc. It doesn’t just improve your quality of life, but also contributes to efficient energy consumption.
 Thanks to it’s low price, internet capability and status as a fully functioning system with excellent hardware support, more and more hobby craftsmen are relying on Raspberry Pi to implement projects for their own homes.
 The required software basis is formed by open source tools like openHAB or Home Assistant.

-When used as a mail server, e-mails are saved exclusively on Raspberry Pi, so no other provider or server has access to your messages.
-With a Raspberry Pi mail server, users have complete control over their mail system, as well as the ability to set up any number of e-mail addresses with their own domain.
-As the central platform for your electronic communications, the mini computer offers you the best possible privacy and security (since all data is in your own hands), as well as a high degree of flexibility.
-A more detailed list of the advantages and possibilities of this kind of home server, as well as step-by-step instructions for setting one up using Rasbperry Pi can be found You can find a step-by-step guide on how to set up a Raspberry Pi mail server here Article on this topic “Setting up Raspberry-Pi mail servers.
+When used as a mail server, emails are saved exclusively on Raspberry Pi, so no other provider or server has access to your messages.
+With a Raspberry Pi mail server, users have complete control over their mail system, and the ability to set up any number of email addresses using their own domain.
+As the central platform for your electronic communications, the micro-computer provides superior privacy and security and a high degree of flexibility.
+A more detailed list of the advantages and possibilities and step-by-step instructions for setting up a mail server using Raspberry Pi can be found here.

 Interactive LED surface

-The combination of LED units and the Raspberry Pi is not necessarily limited to a playful, game-like project: User dannyk9 has published a guide to building a handy LED window that fakes sunlight on instructables.com.
-Rooms without windows, like basements, can literally be put in a new light and subsequently create a whole new mood in the room.
-The “Fake” window can be controlled through a web interface, whereby the brightness can either be adjusted manually or automatically according to time of day and weather (through the Yahoo!
+The combination of LED units and the Raspberry Pi isn’t limited to playful, game-like projects.
+User dannyk9 published a guide to building a handy LED window that fakes sunlight on instructables.com.
+Rooms without windows, like basements, can be brightened up and change the mood of any room.
+The “fake” window can be controlled via a web interface, whereby the brightness can either be adjusted manually or automatically according to time of day and weather (through the Yahoo!
 API).

-If you are interested in the individual components and steps and are curious about the result, you should definitely take a look at the corresponding instructibles forum article.
+If you’re interested in the individual components and steps and are curious about the result, you should definitely take a look at the forum article.

-With a Raspberry Pi VPN (virtual private network), you can encrypt all data traffic in one network.
-This is particularly useful for creating a secure connection when using public WiFi; without encryption, sensitive, personal data is at risk of being intercepted at any time.
-Using a Raspberry Pi VPN server is a relatively easy way to prevent this.
-As a central authentication and switching instance for VPN clients that access individually, the minicomputer cuts a good figure in both the private and corporate environment.
-Find out exactly how this works works.
+With a Raspberry Pi VPN (virtual private network), you can encrypt all data traffic in a network.
+This is particularly useful to establish a secure connection when using public WiFi; without encryption, sensitive personal data is at risk of being intercepted at any time.
+Using a Raspberry Pi VPN server is a relatively easy way to prevent this from happening.
+As a VPN server, the Pi is suitable for both private and corporate environments.
+Find out how it works.

-The name resolution of a domain in an IP address takes place over a DNS-Server, also known as a name server.
-This process can be accelerated in the home network by setting up a private DNS server with Raspberry Pi.
-Having your own DNS server brings several other advantages.
-Check out this article about How to use Raspberry Pi as a DNS server. for additional information on the benefits of using Raspberry Pi as a DNS server, and how you can implement it yourself.
+The name resolution of a domain in an IP address takes place via a DNS server, also known as a name server.
+This process can be accelerated in a home network by setting up a private DNS server with Raspberry Pi.
+Having your own DNS server offers several advantages.
+Check out this article on how to use Raspberry Pi as a DNS server for additional information on the benefits of using Raspberry Pi as a DNS server, and how you can implement it yourself.

 “AirPi” mobile weather and air measuring station

-Air pollution can quickly become a health hazard.
-However, it is often very difficult to maintain consisntent air quality in your own home environment.
-The AirPi is an effective solution: Raspberry Pi combined with various sensors allows for the measurement of values like temperature, humidity, air pressure, UV level, carbon monoxide or nitrogen dioxide content.
-In addition to information about air quality, the Raspberry Pi application also provides information about the weather.
-Thanks to the minicomputers internet capability, the measured values can be compared immediately on a web interface.
+High levels of air pollution are an established health hazard.
+However, it’s difficult to maintain consistently good air quality in your own home.
+The AirPi is an effective solution.
+It consists of a Raspberry Pi combined with various sensors that, depending on configuration, measure the temperature, humidity, air pressure, UV level, carbon monoxide or nitrogen dioxide level in your home.
+In addition to air quality, the Raspberry Pi application also provides information about the weather.
+Thanks to the micro-computer’s internet capability, the measured values can be compared on a web interface.

-The mini-computer enables users to create their own private cloud service with the free software, ownCloud.
-Here, Raspberry Pi functions as a server, where files can be uploaded and accessed.
-A personal cloud server offers one massive advantage against commercial file-hosting services like Dropbox or iCloud: users have full control of the server and the files stored within it.
-Users can therefore store very sensitive data there with peace of mind.
-Check out this tutorial.to learn exactly how ownCloud works, and all the advantages it presents, such as access via an app.
+The micro-computer lets users create their own private cloud server when combined with the free software, ownCloud.
+Here, Raspberry Pi functions as a server to upload and access files with.
+A personal cloud server offers one massive advantage over commercial file-hosting services like Dropbox or iCloud: users have full control over the server and the stored files.
+Users can, therefore, confidently store their sensitive data.
+Check out this tutorial to learn more about how ownCloud works and its advantages.

-Nick Johnson’s Advice Machine proves that good advice does not always have to come at a high price.
-The home-made speech automat, which is operated with the help of a Raspberry Pi, provides a range of advice for a fee.
-The quality of this advice, which is handed over on a small piece of paper (thanks to a thermal printer), depends on how high the coin contribution was.
-This advice is usually in the form of humorous tips, pearls of wisdom and jokes which it gets from the Fortune database, who usually provide humorous content on Unix and Linux systems.
+Nick Johnson’s Advice Machine proves that good advice doesn’t always have to come at a high price.
+The home-made speech robot, operated by a Raspberry Pi, gives free advice.
+The quality of the advice, handed over on a small piece of paper (thanks to a thermal printer), depends on how high the coin contribution was.
+This advice is usually in the form of humorous tips, pearls of wisdom and jokes which it gets from the Fortune database, which provides humorous content on Unix and Linux systems.

 Home server & Media Center

-Users who wish to make their data available across all devices can do this by setting up a home server from the comfort of their own home.
-A home server is a fileserver that can host any kind of file (documents, images, videos, music, etc.), and can provide access to any device connected to that server (PCs, laptops, smartphones, tablets, etc.).
-This can either take place via a cable or over WiFi.
+Users who wish to connect their data across multiple devices can set up a home server, which is a fileserver that can host any kind of file (documents, images, videos, music, etc.), and provides access to any device connected to that server (PCs, laptops, smartphones, tablets, etc.).
+Devices can be connected via cable or WiFi.
 You can also go a step further and use the Raspberry Pi as a complete media center.
-The minicomputer not only serves as a storage location for your media content, but also as a central platform for playing movies, music and pictures from hard disk, or for using streaming services like various online media libraries, YouTube or Spotify.
+The micro-computer not only serves as a storage location for your media content, but also as a central platform for playing movies, music and images from a hard disk, or for accessing streaming services such as YouTube or Spotify.

 One of the most commonly used applications for running a Raspberry Pi media center is the open source software Kodi, which sorts media by type, among other options.

-The Pi 3D Scanner, developed and perfected by the Dutch man Richard Garsthagen over the last couple of years, is a very expensive but equally breathtaking Raspberry Pi project.
-One hundred Raspberry Pis, each with its own SD card and camera modules, form the basic structure of this two meter high, full-body scanning machine.
-Thanks to home made 3D scan management software, the recorded values can be optimized and then used to print a 3D model.
+The Pi 3D Scanner, developed and perfected by the Dutch Richard Garsthagen is an expensive but equally breathtaking Raspberry Pi project.
+One hundred Raspberry Pis, each with their own SD card and camera modules, form the basic structure of this two-meter high, full-body scanning machine.
+Thanks to a home-made 3D scanning management software, the recorded values can be optimized and then used to print a 3D model.

 Video game console

-Raspberry Pi’s abilities enable it to play arcade games or in the style of an early-generation games console.
-Enthusiasts have managed to replicate arcade machines both in a miniature form as well as in their original size – sometimes even with a coin slot to create the ultimate authentic arcade feeling.
-The combination of Raspbian and the emulator application RetroPie based on it is particularly popular as a software basis for these Raspberry Pi projects.
+Raspberry Pi’s abilities enable users to play arcade video games or games in the style of early-generation gaming consoles.
+Enthusiasts have managed to replicate the arcade machines both in miniature form and also in their original size.
+Some machines even come equipped with a coin slot for an authentic arcade feel.
+The combination of Raspbian and the emulator application RetroPie form a popular software basis for these Raspberry Pi projects.

-Magic Mirror is a Raspberry Pi project created by the Dutch developer, Michael Teeuw.
-This is a one-way-mirror, which conceals a monitor and the mini-computer.
-The time, weather, upcoming appointments, and much more can be displayed on the mirror’s glass.
-Due to the popularity and publicity the developer has experienced since publishing his DIY manual, he has created a second, optimized version of MagicMirror, which can be extended almost endlessly, thanks to it’s modular structure.
-Since the code is completely open source, the MagicMirror has developed into a huge community in recent years, with the page magicmirror.builders serving as a central exchange platform and contact point for all interested parties.
+Magic Mirror is a Raspberry Pi project created by Dutch developer, Michael Teeuw.
+This is a one-way-mirror, which conceals a monitor and the micro-computer.
+The time, weather, upcoming appointments, and more can be displayed on the mirror’s glass.
+Due to the popularity and publicity the developer has received since publishing his DIY manual, he’s created a second, optimized version of the MagicMirror, which can be extended endlessly due to its modular structure.
+Since the code is completely open source, the MagicMirror has developed into a huge community in recent years, with the magicmirror.builders page serving as a central exchange platform and contact point for all interested parties.

 Zelda Automated Home

-The YouTuber Allen Pan, aka Sufficiently Advanced came up with a very special Raspberry Pi project: He has also created a “Smart Home” environment, granting him convenient control of the technical devices within his own four walls, all operated on a Raspberry Pi.
-However, this home automation system is not operated through voice control, text commands or a web interface, but instead by playing melodies from the Nintendo classic “The Legend of Zelda: Ocarina of Time”.
-Like Link (the hero of this groundbreaking video game), the YouTube star uses an ocarina to play “Zelda’s Lullaby” to open his front door, for example.
+YouTuber Allen Pan, aka Sufficiently Advanced came up with a special Raspberry Pi project.
+He has created a “smart home” environment to control the technical devices within his own four walls, all operated by a Raspberry Pi.
+However, this home automation system is not engaged using voice or text commands nor a web interface.
+Instead, it is controlled by playing melodies from the game “The Legend of Zelda: Ocarina of Time” by Nintendo.
+Much like Link - the hero of the video game - the YouTube star uses an ocarina to play “Zelda’s Lullaby” to open his front door, for example.

 Voice command for garage door

-Towards the end of 2012, the individual Dark Therapy showed that Raspberry Pi can be used to open a garage door in just a few steps.
-In his Official Raspberry Pi forum editorial, the amateur enthusiast explains how he converted his iPhone to work as a remote control using a Raspberry Pi and Siri proxy software.
-The voice recording application on the iPhone is Siri, the standard speech recognition software that comes preinstall.
+Towards the end of 2012, user Dark Therapy showed that Raspberry Pi can be used to open a garage door in just a few steps.
+In his official Raspberry Pi forum editorial, the amateur enthusiast explained how he converted his iPhone to function as a remote control using a Raspberry Pi and Siri proxy software.
+Siri, which is pre-installed on most modern iPhones, acts as the voice recording application.